anonymoustafa/my-reading-list/README.markdown

 # My Reading List

+### Philosophy and Computer
+1. Ellen Ullman, Close to the Machine: Technophilia and its Discontents.

 ### Computer Sciense
 1. Brookshear - Computer Science, An Overview
 2. Dylan Mach - COMPUTER PROGRAMMING FOR BEGINNERS_ 4 Books in 1.
 LINUX COMMAND-LINE + PYTHON Programming + NETWORKING + HACKING with KALI LINUX.
 Cybersecurity, Wireless, LTE, Networks, and Penetration Testing